Careers in Healthcare S2 E3 Pride Month: Brynley, Project Officer

 Brynley works as a project officer in NHSScotland.
 He applied for the role through the Glasgow Centre for Inclusive Living Professional Careers Programme.

-Brynley says he took an unusual route to his current role.
+Brynley took an unusual route to his current role.
 After graduating with a PhD in Astrophysics, Brynley decided to focus on improving his soft skills, so he started a podcast around science communication for LGBTQ+ scientists.

-He was also diagnosed with myopic degeneration, an eye condition that had him evaluating his relationship with disability.
+They were also diagnosed with myopic degeneration, an eye condition that had him evaluating his relationship with disability.
 It was then that he heard about the Glasgow Centre of Inclusive Living programme, which aims to address the disability employment gap in the NHS in Scotland.
 Brynley thought it would be worth a try and was successful in gaining a place on the programme!

 Brynley's experience with NHSScotland

 Now Brynley does all sorts of work as a project officer.
 He might be working on diversity and inclusion, accessibility, or performance monitoring.
 Brynley explains his aim is always to continue adding more and more arrows to their quiver.
 He also says the NHS is the perfect place to do that.